plofty794/IGotYou/README.md

 - Hosts are also the users of this website.
 However, they have the authority to book and to be booked.
 They are the multimedia personalities that the Users’ seek.

 ## 🛠 Technologies used
-Built using MERN, Firebase Auth, Socket.io and Cloudinary for asset management and storage.
+Built using MERN with Typescript, Firebase Auth, Socket.io and Cloudinary for asset management and storage.

 ## Features